web-platform-tests/rfcs/rfcs/remote_channel.md

   async nextMessage(): Promise<Object> {}
 }

-class RemoteWindow {
+class RemoteGlobal {
   /**
-   * Create a RemoteWindow.
+   * Create a RemoteGlobal.
 The dest parameter is either a `SendChannel` object or the UUID for the channel.
 If ommitted a new UUID is generated.
    */